Have you heard of these Celtic names before?

 Irish and Celtic names are some of the most timeless ones that parents can choose for their newborns.

-Below, Babygaga has chosen their top 25 favorite Celtic names, each which are beautiful within their own right.
+Below, Babygaga has chosen their top 25 favorite Celtic names, each of which are beautiful within their own right.

 Which one is your favorite?